Impeding Breathing or Circulation Domestic Violence Attorney

 Evidence in Domestic Violence – Choking Cases

 Unfortunately, a person that is looking for signs or symptoms of assault by choking can just “Google” the term and a list is easily found on a variety of advocacy groups’ websites.
-Sadly, abuse to often occur, but in some instances the allegations of abuse are manufactured by the complaining witness.
+Sadly, in some instances the allegations of abuse are manufactured by the complaining witness.
 Often, the “signs of abuse” may be present when the “victim” became violent and the person accused actually was defending himself or herself.
 A person willing to make these serious false allegations has a wealth of resources for making a convincing complaint of police report.